-The North East Scotland Pension Fund is governed by an Administering Authority, Aberdeen City Council, and are required to:
+The North East Scotland Pension Funds are governed by an Administering Authority, Aberdeen City Council, and are required to:

 - Make arrangements for the proper administration of their financial affairs and to secure that the proper officer of the authority has responsibility for the administration of those affairs (section 95 of the Local Government (Scotland) Act 1973).
-For the North East Scotland Pension Fund, that officer is the Chief Officer - Finance for Aberdeen City Council. - Manage their affairs to secure economic, efficient and effective use of resources and safeguard its assets. - Ensure the Annual Accounts are prepared in accordance with legislation (The Local Authority Accounts (Scotland) Regulations 2014) and so far, as is compatible with the legislation, in accordance with proper accounting practices (section 12 of the Local Government in Scotland Act 2003). - Approve the Annual Accounts for signature.
+For the North East Scotland Pension Funds, that officer is the Chief Officer Finance for Aberdeen City Council. - Manage their affairs to secure economic, efficient and effective use of resources and safeguard its assets. - Ensure the Annual Accounts are prepared in accordance with legislation (The Local Authority Accounts (Scotland) Regulations 2014) and so far, as is compatible with the legislation, in accordance with proper accounting practices (section 12 of the Local Government in Scotland Act 2003).
+In addition, ensure the Annual Accounts are prepared in accordance with the Local Authority (Capital Finance & Accounting) (Scotland) (Coronavirus) Amendment Regulations 2021. - Approve the Annual Accounts for signature.

-I confirm that these Unaudited Annual Accounts were approved for signature by the Pensions Committee at its meeting on 24 June 2022.
+I confirm that these Annual Accounts were approved for signature by the Pensions Committee at its meeting on 16 December 2022.